 | The heated debate moment | Two guests disagreeing with intensity | 88 |

-Before you hit record on Riverside, take 90 seconds to set these habits:
+Before you hit record, take 90 seconds to set these habits:

-After your session, Riverside processes in the cloud.
+After your session, most recording tools process in the cloud.
 For AI clipping, you want:

 Download the combined .mp4 at 1080p or 4K.
 4K gives sharper final clips but takes longer to upload.